ikawrakow/ik_llama.cpp/github-data/discussions/590 - How important is Vulkan back-end development_.md

 ik_llama is a passion project right?
 So perhaps just do what would be most interesting?

+> 👤 **ikawrakow** replied on **2025-07-17** at **14:03:38**
+>
+> > ik_llama is a passion project right?
+So perhaps just do what would be most interesting?
+>
+> "Passion" would be pushing it.
+But yes, it is a hobby project that I started to hack around for fun.
+It has never been about winning a popularity contest, and I never went out to beat the drum in HN, Reddit, X, etc. But with time quite a few people have found the project useful, and this is what creates the mixed feelings: it is obvious that a high quality Vulkan back-end will be useful for many, I don't need to be convinced of that.
+At the same time I'm not sure that I will be having fun adding all the `ik_llama.cpp` quants and the optimizations for MoE models to the Vulkan back-end.
+>
+> In any case, thank you for voting!
+> But 14 votes in total does not provide a very strong motivation.

 > 👤 **firecoperana** replied on **2025-07-17** at **15:20:39**
 >
 > It's not a big problem not adding ik_llama.cpp quants and other optimization to vulkan because Vulkan users are accustomed to missing features compared to CUDA, especially if you don't feel like doing it.
 Back then, there was no IQ quant support, and FA was barely supported in vulkan in mainline until recently, but it does not stop people from using Vulkan.
 Until there is more interest from Vulkan users, it's fine the way it is now.